-Debating whether or not you should check out Huntsville’s 18th annual WhistleStop Bar-B-Que Weekend at the Huntsville Historic Depot on May 3rd and 4th?
+Debating whether or not you should check out Huntsville’s WhistleStop Bar-B-Que Weekend at John Hunt Park August 13 & 14th?
 Let’s take an in-depth look at just some of the many reasons why you should add this festival to your to-do list:

 Are you still reading?
 Honestly, I would assume the only reason you’d even start reading a post on whether to check out WhistleStop was because you’d never heard of it, but, even then, only the most skeptical would even make it past the name – “WhistleStop Bar-B-Que Weekend.”
 Kind of says it all, doesn’t it?
 And, in case you missed it, note the nuance of the name – this is not some sort of wannabe Yankee event with “barbecue,” nor something offering mere half-hearted “BBQ.”
 No, sir, this is a proper Bar-B-Que Weekend.

 Let’s say, hypothetically, that you weren’t convinced two paragraphs ago, and you’re still reading at this point.
 Since you’re demanding the hard sale, let’s dig into this further.